JeffAMcGee/www/content/git-unittest-homework.md

-On the first week of class, we gave the students a simple frontend to the search engine they would build&mdash;a single-page html application written in Javascript that talked to a simple JSON API.
+On the first week of class, we gave the students a simple frontend to the search engine they would build&mdash;a single-page html application written in Javascript that talked to a simple json REST API.
 Over the course of the semester, the students built the backend of the search engine that searched over a corpus of ~1,000,000 Tweets posted during the landing of the Mars Science Laboratory (Curiosity).